-Postponed: Due to the Governments advice on gatherings the Antibiotic Guardian Shared Learning and Awards 2020 has been postponed.
-We are working on the new date which will be communicated in due course.
+Due to the Governments advice on gatherings the Antibiotic Guardian Shared Learning and Awards 2020 was postponed.
+We are now working towards 26 November as the date for the event (Virtually or in London).

 The 2020 shared learning event and awards are set to take place on the 25th of June 2020.